pelican-plugins/image-process/README.md

 in `IMAGE_PROCESS_UPDATE_METADATA` and then specify the desired transformation in the metadata field using the `{transform-name}` prefix.

+The original metadata values are placed in the `image_process_original_metadata` dictionary of the content object, so that you can access them later if needed.

 ## Known Issues

 * Pillow, when resizing animated GIF files, [does not return an animated file](https://github.com/pelican-plugins/image-process/issues/11).